TediusTimmy/Backwards/README.md

 Backwards Scripting Language number 3

 WAT?
 This is, basically, ESL2 in C++.
 There are some changes, though.
 I removed types for doing 3D physics problems and changed how functions work (for the better, I feel).
 And it's called Backwards because I wanted a scripting language for a Backrooms-themed game.
 Collections still aren't classes, but it shouldn't matter.
+Also note that the argument separator is ';', from DB14, for the same reasons: while all keywords are English, numbers can mix-and-match the ',' and '.' as the decimal mark.

 # The Language
 This is the language as implemented.
 Some of the GoogleTests have good examples, others, not so much.